retowyss/swisslos-r-griddb/swisslos.md

 ## Data Overview and Analysis Tools

-We analyze approximately seven years of weekly lottery drawings (n = 720) from Swisslos, the national lottery of Switzerland, using the statistical programming language R, and we use GridDB for our data storage.
+We analyze approximately seven years of weekly lottery drawings (n = 720) from "Swisslos," the national lottery of Switzerland, using the statistical programming language R, and we use GridDB for our data storage.

 ```r